aptos-labs/aptos-core/developer-docs-site/docs/guides/indexing.md

 We will also need to specify the parsing logic, where the input is a portion of the transaction.
 In the case of coin balances, we can find all the details in `WriteSetChanges`, specifically where the write set change type is `write_resources`.

 **Where to find the relevant data for parsing**: This requires a combination of understanding the Move module and the structure of the transaction.
 In the example of coin balance, the contract lives in [coin.move](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/coin.move), specifically the coin struct (search for `struct Coin`) that has a `value` field.
-We then calook at an [example transaction](https://fullnode.testnet.aptoslabs.com/v1/transactions/by_version/259518) where we find this exact structure in `write_resources`:
+We then look at an [example transaction](https://fullnode.testnet.aptoslabs.com/v1/transactions/by_version/259518) where we find this exact structure in `write_resources`:

 ```json
 "changes": [